polartron/midnight/index.md

 When: 2020-2022
 Role: Owner
 ```
-Open Netcode is a server authoritative networking package for Unity DOTS.
-It contains most of the knowledge I've learned over the years from studying Source Engine, Overwatch, Rocket League and countless articles and videos on the subject.
-It is the core package for best-practice multiplayer games made by Spillkaminen.
+Open Netcode is an open source server authoritative networking package for Unity DOTS.
+I thought Unity's Netcode package was too complicated so I made my own in my own way.
+It is the core package for multiplayer games made by Spillkaminen.

 <hr>
 ![Mosaic](/assets/images/mosaic.png)